 Panama City is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 36,908 people and 20 constituent neighborhoods, Panama City is the 79th largest community in Florida.

-Panama City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Panama City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Panama City who work in sales jobs (12.70%), office and administrative support (11.16%), and management occupations (8.17%).
+Unlike some cities, Panama City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Panama City are a mix of both white- and blue-collar jobs.
+Overall, Panama City is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Panama City who work in sales jobs (11.90%), office and administrative support (9.58%), and food service (8.94%).

-Panama City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Panama City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Panama City is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Arabic.